Pinggy-io/libpinggy/ChangedLog.md

 ### Fixing Auto Typing
 * It was mandatory that we specify udp or tcp.
 I fixed it now.
 If `tcp_forward_to` is specified and `type` is not, it would set it to `http`.
 And similarly for Udp.
 * Also fixed loader path for linux
+* Adding address cache and connect timeout for async connect.
+Tested in Linux Only.